AKovacs555/IQtestWithPoliticalPreference/README.md

 - Pricing endpoints: `/pricing/{id}` shows the dynamic price for a user, `/play/record` registers a completed play and `/referral` adds a referral credit.
 - Demographic endpoint: `/user/demographics` records age, gender and income band.
 - Aggregated data is available via the authenticated `/data/iq` endpoint which returns differentially private averages.
-- Admins can bulk import questions by POSTing a JSON file to `/admin/import_questions` with the `X-Admin-Api-Key` header.
+- Admins can bulk import questions by POSTing a JSON file to `/admin/import_questions`.
 A newer endpoint `/admin/import_questions_with_images` also accepts image files and uploads them to Supabase Storage.
 Each item may include an `image_filename` referencing an uploaded file or a direct `image` URL.
 - Before using these endpoints ensure the `questions` table has `language` and `group_id` columns:
 ```sql
 ALTER TABLE questions ADD COLUMN IF NOT EXISTS language text;